grach0v/Action-Prior-Alignment/README.md

 ```
 RuntimeError: CUDA error: no kernel image is available for execution on the device
 ```
-solution: to install torch with the right cuda version
+solution: install torch with the right CUDA wheels (e.g., replace the `cu124` index URL above if you use a different toolkit).

 ###  Easy Installation